OrsellGaming/P2SourceModPlusPlus/README.md

 # ***WorkshopStopper9000***

-## ***A Source Engine Plugin for Portal 2 Source Mods to stop workshop maps downloading.***
+## ***A Source Engine Plugin for Portal 2 Source Mods to stop workshop maps from downloading.***

-One issue that plagues Source Mods for Portal 2 is the issue where the game sees that the workshop folder is empty, so it re-downloads ***ALL*** of the users workshop maps into the Source Mods maps folder.
+One issue plaguing Source Mods for Portal 2 is the issue where the game sees that the workshop folder is empty, so it re-downloads ***ALL*** of the user's subscribed workshop maps into the Source Mods maps folder.
 There has been no proper way to stop this from happening, so here is a plugin to solve the issue!

-Simply stick this plugin and its respective `.vdc` file into a `addons` folder in the Source Mod's game directory, and Portal 2 should automatically start the plugin up with the game and thus stop the game from downloading workshop maps.
-That's pretty much it.
-This took about 20 minutes to make, so if there are any issues, make a Issue post.
+Stick this plugin and its respective `.vdc` file into an `addons` folder in the Source Mod's game directory, and Portal 2 should automatically start the plugin up with the game and thus stop the game from downloading workshop maps.
+That's it.
+This took about 20 minutes to make, so please create an Issue post if there are any issues.
 I'll get to it within the next 20 years.

-**As of writing, 11/09/2024, the plugin is only able compatible for Windows, the signature scanner needs to be made compatible for Linux still.
-Apologizes for any inconvenience.**
+**As of writing, 11/09/2024, the plugin is only compatible with Windows.
+The signature scanner it uses still needs to be compatible with Linux, and I have yet to get the right signature anyway.
+Apologies for any inconvenience.**

 ```
-Please give credit to Orsell/OrsellGaming, Nanoman2525, and NULLderef, as well as the Portal 2: Multiplayer Mod Team (plugin is built off some of the P2:MM plugin's code) if you use this plugin or use its code in any way with your Source Mod.
-You also need to include this repository's and the P2:MM's License (see below).
+Please give credit to Orsell/OrsellGaming, Nanoman2525, and NULLderef,
+as well as the Portal 2: Multiplayer Mod Team (the plugin is built off some of the P2:MM plugin's code)
+if you use this plugin or its code in any way with your Source Mod.
+You must also include this repository and the P2:MM's License (see below).
 ```

 ```